binarybamboo/blog/README.md

 # Blog( API server )
- This repository is an example of a restapi server with SPA Version control has not been done since 2020.
+ This repository is an example of a restapi server with SPA <br>
+ Version control has not been done since 2020.
 If you are sensitive to security, use pip and npm to update the package.

 ## STACK